Job goes away, production stays

 What the heck do we learn when we make theoretical, even unattainable, measurements like this?

-Right away we learn the theoretical maximum size: no humans working, machines doing everything.
+First of all, we learn the theoretical maximum size: no humans working, machines doing everything.

 What to do with this limit?
 Dance with it.
 Get into the dance.